Team-1280/jankboard-2/README.md

 collision warning and detection, and displays robot drive modes.

-Shuffleboard, while easy to set up, lacks the fine-grained adjustments and customization which is afforded by a fully custom solution.
+Shuffleboard, while easy to set up, lacks the fine-grained adjustments and customization which are afforded by a fully custom solution.
 The UI looks outdated and is quite ugly.
 In stark contrast, Jankboard's UI is reminiscient of and inspired by dashboards designed by car manufacturers, making it easy for the driver to get the information they need at a glance, without squinting at